21M4TW/b12od/rust/README.md

 # Bolt12 Offer Decoding Library

 Rust binding for the [Bolt12 Offer Decoding Library](https://github.com/21M4TW/b12od).
-The library can be built and tested using:
+The library can be built using the rust_binding target from the main directory of the repository.

+It can then be tested using:
 ```
-cargo build
 cargo test --lib
 ```